-If someone else’s negligence injured you in Spring Hill, you can seek compensation for the expenses and quality-of-life impacts you incurred.
+If someone else’s negligence injured you in Spring Hill, you could seek compensation for the expenses and quality-of-life impacts you incurred.

-What Does the Personal Injury Claims Process Involve?
+What Does the Personal Injury Claims Process in Spring Hill Involve?

 State law provides a legal process that individuals may use to seek compensation for the expenses and impacts of their injury.
 This process generally begins when your attorney submits a demand package to the at-fault party’s insurance adjuster.
-The insurance adjuster can then choose to accept the claim as submitted and issue payment; deny the claim and notify the claimant of the reason for the denial; or make a settlement offer for less than the amount requested in the demand.
+The insurance adjuster can then accept the claim as submitted and issue payment, deny the claim and notify the claimant of the reason for the denial, or make a settlement offer for less than the amount requested in demand.

 If the insurance adjuster chooses to deny the claim, your attorney will ask the insurance company to reconsider and can also file a personal injury lawsuit in court.

-If the insurance adjuster offers a settlement, this will often begin the negotiation process, in which your attorney will attempt to convince the adjuster to increase the offer to a level that you can accept.
-Again, if a fair settlement offer does not prove forthcoming, your attorney can file your lawsuit in court.
+If the insurance adjuster offers a settlement, the negotiation process will often begin.
+Your experienced Spring Hill personal injury attorney will attempt to convince the adjuster to increase the offer to a level that you can accept.
+Again, your personal injury attorney can file your lawsuit in court if a fair settlement offer is not forthcoming.
 We should note, however, that the negotiations can continue even after filing the lawsuit.
-In fact, parties to a case can reach settlement agreements after a trial has begun, as long as the court hasn’t rendered a decision.
+Parties to a case can reach settlement agreements after a trial has begun, as long as the court hasn’t rendered a decision.